monokrome/glp/README.md

 Firstly, install `glp`.
 It is recommended to be installed globally, but it is not a requirement.
-Installing it globally may be unnecessary if you have `./node_modules/.bin` in your path or if you run it manually via another means
-- such as `npm start`.
+Installing it globally may be unnecessary if you have `./node_modules/.bin` in your path or if you run it manually via other means - such as `npm start`.

 In most cases, you can put your app's files into a `src` directory, and glp will build them into the `public` directory.
 This will be compiled with the